thanachit/openshift-task/README.md

 ### 3. How to create group

+oc adm groups new dev-group
+oc adm groups add-users dev-group developer

 ### 7. How to create service accounts.

+`oc create sa <service_account_name> `

 ## RBAC

+Default cluster roles

+**Admin**
+A project manager.
+If used in a local binding, an admin has rights to view any resource in the project and modify any resource in the project except for quota.

+**basic-user**
+A user that can get basic information about projects and users.

+**cluster-admin** A super-user that can perform any action in any project.
+When bound to a user with a local binding, they have full control over quota and every action on every resource in the project.

+**cluster-status** A user that can get basic cluster status information.

+**edit** A user that can modify most objects in a project but does not have the power to view or modify roles or bindings.

+**self-provisioner** A user that can create their own projects.

+**view** A user who cannot make any modifications, but can see most objects in a project.
+They cannot view or modify roles or bindings.

 ### 1. how to assign cluster administrative privileges (cluster-admin) to user.
 ```